hzba000/international-student-college-search/README.md

 **Intended Audience**<br>
 <div>
    This app is intended for people living outside the United States that want to attend college in the US.
-They can view the tuition of colleges they are interested in their native currency.
+They can view the tuition of colleges that interest them in their native currency.
 </div><br>

 **Technology Used**<br>